-Which one of the below shapes is booba and which one is kiki?
+Which one of these shapes is Booba, and which one is Kiki?

-According to Wolfgang Köhler’s “booba/kiki effect” study, 95% to 98% of people choose “kiki” for the sharp, angular shape and “booba” (or “bouba”) for the soft, rounded shape.
-Interestingly, recent work by Daphne Maurer and colleagues has shown that even children as young as 2.5 (too young to read) show this effect.
-Now, that is compelling.
+According to Wolfgang Köhler’s Booba/Kiki effect study, roughly 95% of people choose “kiki” for the sharp, angular shape and “booba” for the soft, rounded one.
+Even children as young as 2.5 demonstrated the Booba/Kiki effect.
 “But, how is that related to branding?” you may ask.
 Let’s find out.

 Let’s see the power of phonetic symbolism in action.
 Try to answer the below questions.
-If you feel like, ask your friends and family and share your feedback with me.
+If you feel like it, ask your friends and family and share your feedback with me.
 I will gladly publish them here!

 |Which table is larger?||Mil or Mal|